Program implementation process

 5. Public notification and education

-After the electricity supply contract is signed, Northborough will conduct a public education effort to inform the community about program details like price and renewable energy.
-This effort will include public information sessions.
-In addition, a formal notification letter will be sent from the Town to each electricity account holder who is eligible for automatic enrollment in the program.
-The letter will include information about program options and prices and how to opt out if you do not want to participate.
+After the electricity supply contract was signed, Northborough conducted a public education effort to inform the community about program details like price and renewable energy.
+This effort included public information sessions.
+In addition, a formal notification was sent from the Town to each electricity account holder who was eligible for automatic enrollment in the program.
+The letter included information about program options and prices and how to opt out.

 • Coming-soon postcard mailing date: March 4, 2025